Most of Finland’s renewable energy is bioenergy

-The EU target set for Finland by 2020 is that 38% of energy end-consumption should be produced from renewable sources, but in 2017 this share was already as high as 40%.
-The national target set in the Government Programme and the Energy and Climate Strategy published in 2016 is that the share of renewable energy rises to more than 50% during the 2020s.
+The EU target set for Finland by 2020 is that 38 per cent of energy end-consumption should be produced from renewable sources, but in 2017 this share was already as high as 40 per cent.
+The national target set in the Government Programme and the Energy and Climate Strategy published in 2016 is that the share of renewable energy rises to more than 50 per cent during the 2020s.

 Wood-based fuels the main source of bioenergy in Finland

 In Finland bioenergy has a key role in the production of renewable energy, while wood-based fuels are the main source of bioenergy.
 Wood-based fuels are also our largest energy source with a larger share in gross energy consumption than oil or coal.
-In 2017 wood-based fuels represented 27% of Finland’s gross energy consumption.
+In 2017 wood-based fuels represented 27 per cent of Finland’s gross energy consumption.